happyrogue2307/base_quickcheck/README.md

-# Base QuickCheck - A Property Based Testing Library compatible with Base
+# Base QuickCheck - A Property Based / Randomized Testing Library Compatible with Base

-Base QuickCheck is a framework for randomized/property based testing
+Base QuickCheck is a OCaml framework for creating property based tests that is fully compatible with the [Base](https://opensource.janestreet.com/base/) library and its types.

-# Generating Random Values

-## Generating Random Lists

-## Generating Random Trees

-## Generating Random Graphs
+What follows are explanations regarding the basic components of the library and examples demonstrating how to use them.
+There are also sections showing how the component itself relates to the Base library.

+For more detailed information and help regarding specific functions, you should check out the documentation [here](https://ocaml.org/p/base_quickcheck/v0.15.0/doc/Base_quickcheck/index.html)

+toc::[]

+== A Basic Introduction to the Library

-## Generating Random Functions
+## Generators

+### Base Compatability

 ## Observers

-## Running Tests
+### Base Compatability

-## Export Module
+## Shrinkers

+### Base Compatability

+What makes this better than QCheck?
+Base compatability.